Two expedition-affiliated Master’s degree students successfully defended their theses at Novosibirsk State University:

 Dr. Evgeny Rybin testing stone raw material

 We also found two new Paleolithic localities.
-All of this looks promising and will undoubtedly keep us busy if the pandemic continues.
+All of this looks promising and will undoubtedly keep us productively engaged if the Covid-19 pandemic continues.

 Down Ancient Trails is an international archaeological forum organized by the Sharma Center for Heritage Education, India and supported by the Leakey Foundation.
 It is an online platform for specialists in archaeological sciences and anthropology to share their research.
 A number of headliners in archaeology gave presented talks about various subjects that they study.
 Shanti Pappu, the coordinator of this fantastic project, invited Arina Khatsenovich to present a talk about Paleolithic studies in Mongolia on 15 July 2020.